jwupf/mega65_dev_template/Readme.md

 # MEGA65 DevEnv

+## RAM limitations

+Building llvm needs a lot of RAM ...
+Change the `-j` option in line 13 ```	ninja -j 6)``` if you have more than 8 GB of RAM.
+Every compile process needs RAM.
+If the system runs out of RAM it will hang the computer.
+On a RaspberryPi with 8GB, use `-j 3` and get a thermos of tea :-)

 ## SSH key sharing

 On the host run `ssh-add $HOME/.ssh/id_rsa`(assuming id_rsa is your key for accessing git repo) to add the key to the ssh agent.
 That way, it is automagically forwardet into the devcontainer.